 The DE Principles of Accounting I (Semester 1) is an online course offered through Jeff State.
-It is designed to provide a basic theory of accounting principles and practices used by service a

-State.
 It is designed to provide a basic theory of accounting principles and practices used by service and merchandising enterprises.
 Emphasis is placed on financial accounting, including the accounting cycle, and financial statement preparation and analysis.